-After the onsite visit, the NCDPS PREA Program Coordinator sent the appropriate supplemental documentation (pictures) to the auditor demonstrating corrective actions have been taken with this standard prior to the submission of the report.
+After the on-site visit, the NCDPS PREA Program Coordinator sent the appropriate supplemental documentation (work orders) to the auditor demonstrating corrective actions have been taken with this standard prior to the submission of the report.

 Based on the review of the agency policy and procedures, observations and information obtained through staff interviews, review of documentation and the follow-up documentation, the facility has demonstrated compliance with this standard.